Back in February, climate activist GRETA THUNBERG visited the UK, rallying the people of Bristol in a giant demonstration…

 How is it, we wonder, that such a physically small figure has inspired such an enormous global movement?
 Her friendship with David Attenborough unites the generations; her public speaking has struck fear into the US President.
 That this young girl with Asperger’s from Stockholm has brought, in just one week, over 20,000 people onto the streets is a feat in itself.
 That this is repeated in other European cities is very moving.

 As Thunberg boards a train back to London, the city is left in a strange sense of calm.
 People who have travelled from Birmingham, Edinburgh and Liverpool head home.
 It is as if, when Greta leaves, the drive leaves too.
 But though all that remains to the eye are trampled banners and mud, the ideas she preached remain too.
 The girl in the yellow mac really is an unstoppable force.

-This article has also been published in Scan Magazine.
+This article has also been published in Scan Magazine and Burst Radio.